 This summer, the Center for Campus Ministry has been hard at work preparing for an exciting fall semester!

-As part of the fall efforts to connect students to campus, we are thrilled to host a fun new event on Tuesday, September 17, the feast day of our patron, St. Robert Bellarmine.
-Taking the form of a medieval fair, "Knights of the Round Table: The Quest for the True Self," will be an evening full of food, activities, and surprises that will give new students an opportunity to explore the many faith-based opportunities on campus and think more deeply about who they are called to be during their time at Bellarmine.
-As students complete their miniature quest through Horrigan Hall, they will also learn more about the many student services housed here, including Campus Ministry, the Career Center, the Financial Aid Office, and the Student Activities Center.
-We look forward to getting to know our new students that evening and helping to launch them on their journeys toward full faith maturity.
+As part of the fall efforts to connect students to campus, we are thrilled to host the second annual “Knights of the Round Table” event on Wednesday, September 17, the feast day of our patron, St. Robert Bellarmine.
+Taking the form of a medieval fair, this will be an evening full of food, activities, and surprises that will give new students an opportunity to explore the many faith-based opportunities on campus and think more deeply about who they are called to be during their time at Bellarmine.
+As students complete their miniature quest through Frazier Hall, they will also learn more about the variety of student services that can help them on their Bellarmine journey, including Campus Ministry, the Career Center, the Financial Aid Office, and the Student Activities Center.
+We look forward to getting to know our new students that evening and helping to launch them on their journeys toward finding their true self.

 As we mention in our brochure, “In the spirit of Thomas Merton, we seek to know the true self and to experience God’s truth in prayer and contemplation, through study, service, and the pursuit of social justice, in relationship with people of all faiths.”
 In that quest for the “true self,” it is our intention to invite all to grow in mind, body, and spirit during their time at Bellarmine, to become faithful citizens of our world, dedicated to the search for peace and justice.

 Karen Shadle, Ph.D

 Assistant Director of Catholic Worship and Campus Ministry